JuvGut/Heart-Seg-Lmk-Det/README.md

 ## Visuals of the provided labels and landmarks
 ![alt text](BS-043.png)

-## Example output to the Segmentation model
+## Example output to the Segmentation and Landmark Detection model

 The folder `Segmentation/Example_Output` contains 3 sample images with their ground truth labels, as well as the sample output of the segmentation model.